Filing for bankruptcy in Canada can be a stressful situation and the decision of filing bankruptcy can be very emotional and taxing.

 * Bankruptcy in Canada can stop wage garnishments;

 * Your assets are protected from seizure in many cases;

 * You will be required to complete bankruptcy counselling that will help you stay debt free and enjoy a secure financial future;

-* You will lose the stress and anxiety that comes from being trapped in debt;
+* The stress and anxiety that comes from being trapped in debt will end;

 * You can begin rebuilding your credit and get on the path to a fresh start.